 Hydraulic containment via pump-and-treat has been used for groundwater corrective action for decades.
 When the pump-and-treat system is online, the performance is considered high: arsenic and cobalt are readily treated, and if the system subsurface hydraulics are designed properly, the area of impact will stabilize or shrink.
-Because these systems require substantial O&M, the reliability is considered not quite as high as some other technologies.
-In other words, pumps, piping, and the water treatment system must be maintained and will be offline occasionally for various reasons.
+Because these systems require substantial operation and maintenance, the reliability is considered not as high as some other technologies.
+Pumps, piping, and the water treatment system must be maintained and will be offline occasionally for various reasons.

 Similarly, hydraulic containment is not as easy to implement as some other technologies (e.g., MNA or geochemical manipulation), due to design, and installation of wells, pumps, and piping.
-An on-site water treatment plant would be required to accommodate both the quantity and constituents in the pumped groundwater.
-Because the quantity of water requiring treatment cannot be ascertained without further study, the design parameters of the treatment system would also need to be verified through additional investigations.
+An on-site water treatment plant would be required to accommodate both the quantity, and constituents in the pumped groundwater.
+Since the quantity of water requiring treatment cannot be ascertained without further study, the design parameters of the treatment system would also need to be verified through additional investigations.

-Hydraulic containment could probably be designed and installed within 1 to 2 years.
-Based on published and unpublished case histories, time to achieve GWPS could take a decade or more due to the slow desorption kinetics of arsenic and cobalt from the Unit 3 aquifer, though both the planned source control and MNA should accelerate this process.
+Hydraulic containment could be designed and installed within 1 to 2 years.
+Time to achieve GWPS could take more than a decade due to the slow desorption kinetics of arsenic, cobalt, and lithium from the Unit 2 aquifer, though both the planned source control and MNA should accelerate this process.